 Finally, the day of departure to Dore Lake arrived.
 We left in the afternoon and our destination was a stopping place a few miles from town, operated by Joe Shepherd.
 I remember there was a freighter, Harry McRae, who travelled with us.
 When we arrived at Joe Shepherd's place, Harry went to feed the horses.
 When he was out, one of the boys put two or three pieces of hay on his oatmeal.
 Shepherd came along when Harry came and sat down and said, "Well Harry, you are taking a little hay with your oats."

-Next morning we started off again.
+Next morning we started again.
 We went as far as Sled Lake and camped.
 Next morning was good sleighing.
 From Sled Lake we travelled to Dore, continually trekking through muskeg.
 The muskeg got worse as we travelled, so we had to throw off the hay and oats we carried for the horses.
-Finally we had to throw off our bed rolls and the fish rack, to further lighten the load.
+Finally, we had to throw off our bedrolls and the fish rack, to further lighten the load.
 Eventually, we arrived at Husak's, on Dore Lake.
 Harry was very hospitable.
-He had a real good bunk house and stable and also a very good cook shack.
+He had a really good bunkhouse and stable and also a very good cook shack.
 Harry was and still is, a very hospitable and obliging man.
-I got to know Harry real good through the years.
+I got to know Harry good over the years.
 I know he went through extreme trouble to himself, to help others out.